Docker#

 First, you’ll create a Coiled Python environment using the container=

-keyword argument of of coiled.create_software_environment()
+keyword argument of coiled.create_software_environment()

 coiled.create_software_environment(